alisaifee/flask-limiter/doc/source/index.rst

       limiter = Limiter(app, key_func=get_remote_address)

-Deferred app initialization using ``init_app``
+Deferred app initialization using :meth:`~flask_limiter.Limiter.init_app`

    .. code-block:: python

       limiter = Limiter(key_func=get_remote_address)
       limiter.init_app(app)

+At this point it might be a good idea to look at the configuration options available in the extension in the :ref:`configuration:using flask config` section and the :class:`flask_limiter.Limiter` class documentation.

 .. _ratelimit-domain:

 Rate Limit Domain
 -----------------
-Each :class:`~flask_limiter.Limiter` instance is initialized with a :attr:`key_func` which returns the bucket in which each request is put into when evaluating whether it is within the rate limit or not.
+Each :class:`~flask_limiter.Limiter` instance should be initialized with a :paramref:`~.Limiter.key_func` that returns the bucket in which each request is put into when evaluating whether it is within the rate limit or not.

 For simple setups a utility function is provided:
-:func:`~flask_limiter.util.get_remote_address` which uses the :attr:`remote_address` of the request.
+:func:`~flask_limiter.util.get_remote_address` which uses the :attr:`~flask.Request.remote_addr` from :class:`flask.Request`.

 Please refer to :ref:`deploy-behind-proxy` for an example.